apparentorder/reweb/README.md

 file system is read-only (except for `/tmp` and `/mnt`).
 Writes to, say, `/var/run/foo.pid` will fail.
 Any such paths will need to be adjusted.

 Another limitation: API Gateway supports HTTPS only -- no unencrypted HTTP.
 This shouldn't be a problem nowadays; in fact, it's usually welcome.

+One more thing to keep in mind is the web application's startup time.
+Every time when Lambda needs to spawn an additional instance to handle a request, this request will have to wait until that instance is ready.
+This is next to nothing for many languages like PHP and Go (1-3 seconds is not very noticable), but can be annoying (Kibana/Node takes ~10 seconds to start) or it can flat out stop the show (e.g. Confluence/Java takes about half a day to start).
+All subsequent requests that can be handled by a "warm" instance can complete in mere milliseconds, of course.